syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-One-Variable.md

 {% endhighlight %}

 ####The conclusion here matches the default t-test: the p-value is almost zero and you reject the null hypothesis.
-This is true even though you chose a hypothesized population mean, ϰ2 or mu— of 4.5, which was much closer to the sample mean of 4.62.
+This is true even though you chose a hypothesized population mean, ϰ2 or mu of 4.5, which was much closer to the sample mean of 4.62.
 The difference between the two means is much smaller than before but, given the large sample size of 1000, even negligible differences would be statistically significant.

 ####Once you save your work, you can clear the workspace of unwanted variables, objects, or packages: